SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/02-VS-Code.md

 - [Visual Studio](https://visualstudio.microsoft.com/downloads/)
 - [Eclipse](https://www.eclipse.org/downloads/)

-In this course, we are going to use the development environment **Visual Studio Code**.
+In this course, we are going to use **Visual Studio Code.**

-This an example how a development IDE may look (the Visual Studio Code IDE for JavaScript):
+This is an example of how this IDE looks (the Visual Studio Code IDE for JavaScript):

 [image assetsSrc="intro-to-programming-6.png" /]